JKHeadley/rest-hapi/README.md

 ## Contributors

-Thanks goes to each one of our contributors! :pray:
+Thanks goes to each one of our contributors! 🙏
 [Become a contributor](CONTRIBUTING.md).

 <a href="https://github.com/JKHeadley/rest-hapi/graphs/contributors"><img src="https://opencollective.com/rest-hapi/contributors.svg?width=890&button=false" /></a>